nzbgetcom/nzbget/docker/README.md

 # Building locally

-For development purposes the Docker Image can be build using the localy cloned repository (`docker` folder):
+For development purposes the Docker Image can be build using the locally cloned repository (`docker` folder):

 ```
 git clone https://github.com/nzbgetcom/nzbget.git